Stone Broken: History

-Stone Broken was formed in early 2013 when Richard Moss and Robyn Haycock decided to start a new band following the death from alcohol addiction of the guitar player with whom they had been planning to start a band called Black Lake.
+Stone Broken were formed in early 2013 when Richard Moss and Robyn Haycock decided to start a new band following the death from alcohol addiction of the guitar player with whom they had been planning to start a band called Black Lake.
 They were joined by bass player Kieron Conroy, who had previously been in a band called Black Diamond Bullet.
 Kieron introduced his new bandmates to guitarist Chris Davis, who had also played in Black Diamond Bullet.
 The name Stone Broken was decided upon after drummer Robyn noted that the money required to get the band established would in all probability leave them ‘stone broke’.

 Stone Broken spent the first year writing material and refining their sound.
 They recorded a two-track promotional single towards the end of 2013 featuring the tracks "This Life" and "Fall Back Down", the latter available to download from their official website.
 However, it was not until March 2014 that Stone Broken played their first public gig supporting a Motorhead tribute band at the Route 44 venue in Birmingham.
 The band approached producer Romesh Dodangoda at Long Wave Studios in South Wales to produce a debut EP consisting of five original tracks.
 This EP, The Crow Flies, was self-released in October 2014, supported by a music performance video for the track "Let Me Go".

 The band played further shows in the first part of 2015 and returned to Long Wave Studios with a view to recording a second EP, to feature another five tracks.
 However, when the new recordings were completed, it was decided to collate an album from the ten songs recorded to date.
 By October 2015, Stone Broken signed a management deal with Peter Keevil of TMR Band Management.
 A month later the band announced that their debut album, entitled All In Time, was to be released worldwide on 29 January 2016.
 All In Time featured 10 tracks, produced and remastered by Romesh Dodangoda.

 Stone Broken released "Stay All Night" as the first official single from All In Time on 27 November 2015.
 It was accompanied by a video produced by Video Ink.
 The release was named single of the week on Kerrang!
 Radio and was daytime playlisted on DAB station, Planet Rock.
 The follow-up single, "Not Your Enemy", was added to the ‘A Playlist’ on Planet Rock and the ‘B Playlist’ on Kerrang!
 Radio.
 All the band's subsequent single releases have been ‘A-listed’ on Planet Rock radio.
 On 16 May, Stone Broken released their third single from All In Time, a track called "Better".

 Stone Broken were voted as runners-up in the ‘Best New Band’ category of the annual Planet Rock Awards 2016.
 On 1 August 2016, Stone Broken announced that they had signed a worldwide, multi-album deal with Frontiers Music, with the band's second album to be released in 2017.
 The final single from the debut album was "Wait For You", released on 30 September 2016.